blayne-wesneski/webdev-class/README.md

 Some of the pages have been modified slightly to be more cohesive, but none of the content has changed.

+There are 2 additions:
-There is one singular addition in the form of a landing page to describe the website.
+- A new landing page to describe the website.
+- A disclaimer page for my final project section of the website.